Margono Djojohadikusumo

 Raden Mas Margono Djojohadikusumo (16 May 1894 – 25 July 1978) was an Indonesian politician and banker.
 He was the founder and the first president of Bank Negara Indonesia, and was also a member of the Investigating Committee for Preparatory Work for Independence (BPUPK).
 He was also the paternal grandfather of Indonesian President Prabowo Subianto.
+He was also the first member of the Supreme Advisory Council.

 Early life and education

 Margono was born on 16 May 1894 in Banyumas.
 His father was part of the Javanese aristocracy, and served in the colonial civil service's district government and in its courts.
 The family was descended from a nobleman who had fought against the Dutch during the Java War.
 Furthermore his lineage also can be traced back to R. Joko Kaiman who was known being the founder of Banyumas and its first regent.
 Margono described his family as "impoverished" aristocracy, and noted that while he was the sixth child, all his elder siblings died as children.
 According to Margono, he never visited his ancestor's grave as the latter had disavowed any of his descendants who worked for the Dutch.
 He began studying at an Europeesche Lagere School (colonial elementary school) in 1901, and after graduating in 1907 he continued his studies at an Opleiding School Voor Inlandsche Ambtenaren (OSVIA; civil servant school for native Indonesians) in Magelang until 1911.